 - Conserves Water – Using native and other drought-tolerant plants can significantly reduce water use.

-- Saves Time – Water smart landscapes can reduce time spent watering, fertilizing and mowing.
+- Save Time – Water smart landscapes can reduce time spent watering, fertilizing, and mowing.

 1. Make a Wish List